688 - Pinball - live

 and

-Christopher Klein wrote the time that America Outlawed Pinball on history.com.
+Christopher Klein wrote the time that America outlawed pinball on history.com.

 David Wilma wrote a bunch of stuff on pinball.

-Oh, the main source for this was Brian Holden's Vice Files.
+The main source for this was Brian Holden's Vice Files.
+He also reprinted it at historylink.org.

 And at the end, he said,